 One of the biggest ways men can begin to change the current trend of sexual assaults, sexual harassment, and the culture of sexualizing women is by taking responsibility for their past, current, and future failures of this kind.
 I know this is a big ask, yet it can be done.
 It is a difficult and humbling journey to take, and many men are frankly too cowardly to attempt it.

 And yet, don’t lose hope, women!
 I see this journey being taken with the men I work with daily, and it is gloriously beautiful and wildly gutsy.
-Men owning their shit.
+Men owning their darkness.
 Men weeping over the harm they have perpetrated against women.
 Men stepping into the fullness of their power and healthy anger against their own abusers, no longer allowing their unaddressed pain continue to poison their interactions with others.
 There are good men out there, and I am honored to have a front row seat to their courage.

 So men, if you are looking to increase your integrity and cease your sexualization of women, here are a few action items you can begin to integrate into your life today.